In a nutshell

 - YouTube algorithm does not punish you for hiding subscribers

 YouTube channels offer you a variety of privacy settings, one of which is the option to hide subscriber counts so they won’t be publicly visible to others on YouTube.
 If you are a YouTube creator, the question should be why, how and when to hide your subscriber count.
 Also, if you hide subscribers, will it hurt the growth of your channel?
 Let’s explore the pros and cons of hiding YouTube subscribers, and if you decide to do it, we will give you a walkthrough on how to hide YouTube subscribers.

 Does hiding subscribers hurt your YouTube channel?

 Your YouTube subscriber count is displayed by default when you create a new channel.
-However, you can hide your subscriber count if you like, but if you’re wondering if YouTube punishes you for doing so, the answer is it doesn’t.
+However, you can hide your subscriber count if you like.
+If you’re wondering if YouTube punishes you for doing so, the answer is it doesn’t.
 Hiding your subscribers could be a privacy decision, meaning that you don’t want people comparing your numbers with other channels.
 Once you hide your subscribers and set it to private, only you can see how many subscribers you have.
-Since YouTube does not punish you for hiding subscribers, why do it?
+So, YouTube does not punish you for hiding subscribers, but why do it at all?

 Why hide subscribers?

 One of the main reasons to hide subscribers is if you are a new channel with little to no subscribers.
 A viewer could check your subscriber count and find you have a small number of subscribers — say less than 500 — then they could be reluctant to subscribe to your channel because it’s too small.
 If you’re in the situation, hiding your subscribers in the early days could be beneficial.
 Once you reach a decent amount of subscribers, you could make it visible again for visitors to see your growth.
 If you decide to move forward with hiding subscribers, here are the steps.